codeforamerica/ohana-api-docs/README.md

 ### Publish the website (for those who have write access to this repo)

+    # after committing all changes
+    git push origin master

+    # after verifying that the code has been pushed to GitHub
     rake publish

 Learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax).